Name: Dennison Baldwin Smith

 Our gallery houses The Baldwin’s collection of First Nations art and hosts exhibitions and interdisciplinary salons, featuring prominent musicians, performers, academics and writers.
 The home-gallery is open by appointment and for events.
 The Baldwin was begun in 2016 by novelist and creative director, Dr. Dennison Baldwin Smith, and is co-curated by Oceana Masterman-Smith.

 Finbarr Carter and the Student Enterprise team helped to guide me through the many stages of imagining and creating a business.
 His practical and inspirational advice and his sheer confidence in me made all the difference in the first year of extremely hard work.
 The Student Enterprise team also helped to prepare me for my application for the Graduate Entrepreneur Visa, carefully vetting my business plan before submission.
 Since then, Student Enterprise and Santander have provided grant money.
 And Student Enterprise put The Baldwin’s name forward for UEA's Impact and Innovation Award: we were finalists.

 What worries did you have while setting up your business, and how did you overcome them?

 The greatest worries involved time, energy and money.
-Starting a business whilst finishing my PhD was not the wisest move on my part, and there's no doubt I'm overworked.
+Starting a business whilst finishing my PhD was not the wisest move on my part, and there's no doubt I was overworked.
 Yet it was important to move forward quickly - doors were open and I wanted to walk through.
 I continue to 'keep calm and carry on' by attempting to take two approaches simultaneously:

 - to address one task at a time, and think only of the need at hand

 - to revisit the overview, the vision, the short and long-term needs and goals of the entire enterprise daily.
-This way I stay on top of everything without letting the thousand-and-one tasks turn into stress.
+This way I stayed on top of everything without letting the thousand-and-one tasks turn into stress.

 What motivates you?